easy-updates-manager/easy-updates-manager/readme.md

 Bonus:  Designed for multisite, but works with single-site as well.

-For a better understanding of what the plugin does check out the <a href="https://github.com/disableupdatespluginproject/Easy-Updates-Manager/wiki">wiki</a>.
+For a better understanding of what Easy Updates Manager does, check out the <a href="https://github.com/disableupdatespluginproject/Easy-Updates-Manager/wiki">wiki</a>.

 See <a href="https://github.com/disableupdatespluginproject/Easy-Updates-Manager/issues">outstanding issues.</a>